 Skip to content

 Each assignment applies one of the models that we studied in class to a real world question.
-The answer should be a document of 2-4 pages in length.
+The answer should be a document about 4 pages in length.

 A good answer does not just apply the model mechanically to the problem.
 It also thinks about aspects that the model misses and modifies the answer accordingly.